Reinsurers call for action at climate change summit

 In the meantime, there must be increasing focus on preventive measures such as flood defenses that can help dampen the rise in insurance premiums in the medium to long term, Hoeppe said.

-Insurers and Group of Seven industrialized countries are working to expand the availability of insurance to an additional 400 million people in developing countries considered at high risk.
+Insurers and Group of Seven industrialised countries are working to expand the availability of insurance to an additional 400 million people in developing countries considered at high risk.

 "Climate change is happening, no question," said XL Group's Chief Executive, Mike McGavick.